 How many favourite lap-dogs, and spaniels are pampered with more delicate viands than ever regaled the palate of the industrious husbandman!
 And the poor half-starved beggar is refused even the crumbs from the rich man’s table, while Jockey and Jowler are glutting themselves around the hearth, with the fragments that remain.

-The second-earliest occurrence that I have found is from The Massachusetts Centinel (Boston, Massachusetts) of Saturday 16th December 1786:
+The second-earliest occurrence that I have found is from The Massachusetts Centinel (Boston, Massachusetts, USA) of Saturday 16th December 1786:

 The week is now expired, which has in a particular manner called on the affluent, while floating in the full tide of overflowing plenty, to think on the distress which a great part of their fellow creatures feel, and to stretch forth the bountiful hand to their relief, by bestowing on them a part of that abundance with which “the Lord of all,” hath blessed them—the season, united with the occasion, have rendered the language of penurious complaint, strikingly pathetick, and it is believed in most instances, irresistable—the citizens of this metropolis, celebrated for their munificence on this period of annual festivity, in general felt the necessity of charity, and bestowed it accordingly—The example of its first characters, stimulated others less wealthy, who waited therefor, to throw in their mite towards the relief of the necessitous—the mansion for the distressed resounded with the songs of joy on once more partaking of the delicacies of life—happy in tasting of the “crumbs which fall from the rich man’s table”—the cries of want were hushed—and those who have long felt the cold ice of poverty quenching in their bosoms the latent fire of devotion, “sacrificed the sacrifice of thanksgiving, and declared the works of the Lord with rejoicing.”—Say, ye whose frozen bosoms never yet felt the glow of sympathy animating them, do ye not envy the pleasures ye know the bountiful enjoy, in reflecting on the happiness their benevolence has diffused?—But ye shall taste them not—while on them the blessings that attend the charitable shall unceasingly be poured.
 A winter is now before us, which from present appearances will be tedious, and which will call loudly on the charitable, and well-disposed, to lay up to themselves more treasures in reversion, by bearing in mind, “the poor and needy,”—That they will, we have no doubt—and we assure them——